 \subsubsection{Generalizations}

-We have described the phase diagram above, in terms of $N$, the rank of the SYM gauge group. $N$ is simply related to the $5d$ Newton constant $G_5$, and all our results above can be recast in terms of $G_5$ by making the replacement $N\rightarrow \sqrt{\frac{\pi}{2 G_5}}$.
-Once this has been done, all the formulae presented above apply to all large $N$ strongly coupled 4d CFTs that have a two derivative gravity dual description, with small modifications \footnote{Such theories include those whose bulk dual description is IIB string theory on $AdS_5 \times Y^{p,q}$ (rather than $AdS_5\times S^5$).
-The main modification (compared to the detailed analysis for ${\cal N}=4$ Yang Mills theory presented in this paper) lies is in the detailed thermodynamical formulae of the gas, (in the gas phase or the gas component of the grey galaxy), which depends on the details of the low energy spectrum of single trace operators (gravitons) of the theory.
-However the leading large $N$ phase diagram of these theories is identical to that of ${\cal N}=4$ Yang Mills, as the details thermodynamics plays no role in obtaining this phase diagram. }.
+We have described the phase diagram above, in terms of $N$, the rank of the SYM gauge group. $N$ is simply related to the five-dimensional Newton constant $G_5$, and all our results above can be recast in terms of $G_5$ by making the replacement $N\rightarrow \sqrt{\frac{\pi}{2 G_5}}$.
+Once this has been done, all the formulae presented above apply to all large $N$ strongly coupled 4d CFTs that have a two-derivative gravity dual description, with small modifications \footnote{Such theories include those whose bulk dual description is IIB string theory on $AdS_5 \times Y^{p,q}$ (rather than $AdS_5\times S^5$).
+The main modification (compared to the detailed analysis for ${\cal N}=4$ Yang-Mills theory presented in this paper) lies in the detailed thermodynamical formulae of the gas (in the gas phase or the gas component of the grey galaxy), which depends on the details of the low energy spectrum of single-trace operators (gravitons) of the theory.
+However the leading large $N$ phase diagram of these theories is identical to that of ${\cal N}=4$ Yang-Mills, as the details of thermodynamics play no role in obtaining this phase diagram. }.
 Thus the phase diagram outlined in this subsection has a certain degree of universality.

 Moreover, while the details of our phase diagram depend on the fact that $\lambda$ is large, we expect the general structure of this phase diagram to persist to finite values of $\lambda$ (and, perhaps, down to any nonzero value of $\lambda$, no matter how small).
-In this sense, the structure of the phase diagram described above may extend to beyond the strong coupling limit (in contrast, retreating away from large $N$ presumably smoothens out all sharp phase transitions).
+In this sense, the structure of the phase diagram described above may extend to beyond the strong coupling limit (in contrast, retreating away from large $N$ presumably smoothes out all sharp phase transitions).